jingleyang/security_ctf/pwnable.kr/01_level.md

 `I will malloc() and strcpy the flag there. take it.`

 There are two ideas in my mind.
-One is to trace the address of the buffer, whihc is allocated by malloc().
+One is to trace the address of the buffer, which is allocated by malloc().
 The other is to set breakpoint at libc function strcpy and then monitor the content of parameters.
 I chose the later one.

 This is my gdb init file.